ABOUT US

 Football ∙ Geneva College

 The next year, Al was named captain of the Covenanters football team.
-The Eastern Collegiate Football Independent Conference had twenty teams, and Geneva was ranked first, ahead of such schools as Army, Pittsburgh, Yale, Princeton, Villanova, and Penn State.
-The 1927 Geneva Covenanters, led by Beaver County Sports Hall of Famer Bo McMillin in his third and final year as head coach, compiled an overall record of 8-0-1.
-In conference play, the team went 4-0 winning the Tri-State Champions title.
+The 1927 Geneva Covenanters compiled an overall record of 8-0-1 and were led by Beaver County Sports Hall of Famer Bo McMillin, who was in his third and final year as head coach.
+In conference play, the team went 4-0, winning the Tri-State Conference title.
 A tie against Bucknell University kept the Covenanters from a perfect season that year.

-Years before professional football arrived in Philadelphia and the present-day Eagles organization was established, a recreational team named the Frankford Yellow Jackets, founded in 1899, was organized out of the city's Frankford neighborhood.
-The team would attract the interest of many athletes, including Al. In 1929, Al would sign as a lineman for the Frankford Yellow Jackets of the National Football League, finishing third place with a record of 10-4-5.
-Al would play in five games for the Yellow Jackets and start in two games.
+Years before professional football arrived in Philadelphia, a recreational team named the Frankford Yellow Jackets was founded in 1899 in the city's Frankford neighborhood.
+The team joined the National Football League in 1924.
+In 1929, Al signed as a lineman for the Frankford Yellow Jackets, playing in five games and starting two.
+The Yellow Jackets finished in third place with a record of 10-4-5.

 Albert "Al" Samuel Maglisceau died November 5, 1985, at age 81, in Sun City Center, FL.